How to File a Car Insurance Claim

 How to File an Auto Insurance Claim

 Before filing, gather your policy number, the other driver's insurance info, police report number (if applicable), and photos of all damage.
-For step-by-step guidance on documenting the scene, see what to do at the scene before filing.
+Documenting what to do at the scene before you file strengthens your claim and reduces the chance of a dispute.

 1. 1